Here's a sneak peek at some of this year's Super Bowl ads

 For major brands, it's also one of the priciest — companies are paying about $7 million this year for a 30-second ad during Super Bowl LVII.

 Cryptocurrency companies will be conspicuous by their absence in 2023 after making a splash during last year's game, sacked for a loss by the FTX Trading scandal, a string of industry bankruptcies and a slump in crypto prices.
-Instead, most of the spots will come from automakers, booze vendors and tech companies, while the usual celebrity cameos will include Tony Romo, Adam Driver, Kevin Garnett, Will Ferrell and Serena Williams.
+Instead, most of the spots will come from automakers, booze vendors and tech companies, while the usual celebrity cameos will include Adam Driver, Will Ferrell, John Travolta, Alicia Silverstone, Serena Williams, Tony Romo and Kevin Garnett.

 Here's a sneak peek at some of the commercials airing this Sunday.